 Photographer, News Salary

 News Photographers in the United States take home an average $15.85 per hour.
 Experience level is the biggest factor affecting pay for this group, followed by the specific employer and geographic location.
 Medical and dental coverage is claimed by a strong majority, and the greater part earn vision coverage.
 Job satisfaction is high and work is enjoyable for most News Photographers.
 The vast majority of News Photographers (86 percent) survey respondents are men.
-The figures in this overview were provided by individuals who took PayScale's salary questionnaire.

 Job Description for Photographer, News